Damally/RedshiftWorkshop/Lab4/README.md

 Now you will Query data using Redshift Spectrum and join with tables stored localy in Amazon Redshift.

 The most common use for Redshift Spectrum is when customers have cold and warm data and they need to offload the cold data to S3.
 Cold data stored in s3, can be queried using external table through Redshift Spectrum.
 Whereas the data stored local in Redshift only contain frequently accessed warm data, used by users and for daily reports.

-In this Lab your Redshift Cluster stores data between 1996-01 and 1998-08 year/month.
-The cold data has been offloaded to S3 and contains historical data from 1992-01 through 1995-12.
-You will be able to query the historical data via Redshift Spectrum.
+In this Lab your Redshift Cluster stores data `between 1996-01 and 1998-08` year/month.
+The cold data has been offloaded to S3 and contains cold/historical data from `1992-01 through 1995-12`.
+You will be able to query the cold data via Redshift Spectrum.

 The data stored on S3 uses parquet file format partitioned by month and year on the fields o_yearmonth, l_yearmonth for the tables orders and lineitem respectively.
 S3 stores historical data from 1992-01 through 1995-12.

-Run the query bellow to confirm that are no data on field year month that are less than 1996-01 for tables orders and lineitem in Redshift.
+Run the query bellow to confirm that are no data before 1996-01 for tables orders and lineitem  stored in Amazon Redshift.
 It should return zero rows.

 ```SQL
 /* Table orders */